Cantera/cantera/doc/sphinx/yaml/reactions.rst

     rate-constant: [1.20000E+17 cm^6/mol^2/s, -1, 0]
     efficiencies: {AR: 0.83, H2O: 5}

-*Changed in Cantera 3.0*: The ``type`` field of the YAML entry may be omitted.
+The ``type`` field of the YAML entry may be omitted.
 Reactions containing the generic third body M are automatically identified as three-body reactions.
 Reactions are also identified as three-body reactions if all of the following conditions are met:

 - There is exactly one species appearing as both a reactant and product
 - All reactants and products have integral stoichiometric coefficients